xiezhq-hermann/Algorithm-problem-set-solution/src/Solution4_xiezhq.md

 Since the $v_i$ is the unit value of the materials and we can pack materials in fractional part, this problem will be a quite simple greedy one.

 - Firstly, sort the materials by their unit values in descending order.
 This step costs $O(n\log n)$ time.
 - Then pack the materials in the order we sorted until we fullfil our package.
 Since the $x_i$ can be fractional, we can just fullfil our package.
+This step costs $O(n)$ time.
+- The time complexity $T(n) = O(n) + O(n\log n) \in O(n\log n)$

 Proof:

 - Assume here is an optimal solution to pick materials.
 We firstly sort the materials packed by unit values in descending order.
-- For every unit of materials we pack, we compare it to corresponding choice in optimal solution.
+- For every unit of materials we pack, we compare it to the corresponding choice in optimal solution.
 It's guaranteed that the value of  our choice is not less than optimal solution, because here is no materials left with higher unit value.
 - Therefore, our greedy solution is optimal.